dwaldo/GettingAndCleaningData/README.md

 Output
 ------
-After successful completetion, the script will output a tidy data set in in the working directory in a file named `tidyData.txt`.
+After successful completion, the script will output a tidy data set in in the working directory in a file named `tidyData.txt`.
 This data can be read back into R with the following command: